Meredith Baxter: Personal life

-The day after Baxter discussed Birney on the Today Show, she traveled to Chicago to appear on The Oprah Winfrey Show for further discussion of the topics covered in her memoir.
-Winfrey's staff had arranged for Family Ties co-star Michael Gross to surprise Baxter on camera.
-Gross confirmed the assumption that Baxter had made throughout their seven years of working on the sitcom, that no one connected with the series had known or suspected that Baxter's husband was abusing her at the time.
-Gross was affectionate with Baxter on camera and expressed sorrow that she had endured such an ordeal for so long.
+The day after Baxter discussed Birney on the Today Show, she appeared on The Oprah Winfrey Show in Chicago to further discuss topics from her memoir.
+As a surprise arranged by Oprah's staff, Baxter's Family Ties co-star Michael Gross joined her on camera.
+Gross stated that during their seven-year collaboration on the sitcom, neither he nor anyone else connected to the series was aware of the abuse Baxter allegedly suffered at the hands of her husband, David Birney.
+On camera, Gross showed affection for Baxter and expressed regret that she endured the ordeal for so long.
 Birney vehemently denied the claims that he had abused Baxter.